doehm/alone/README.md

 - `season`: The season number
 - `location`: Location
 - `country`: Country
-- `n_survivors`: Number of survivors.
-Season 4 there were 7 teams of 2.
+- `n_survivors`: Number of survivalists.
+Season 4 there were 7 teams of
+  2.
 - `lat`: Latitude
 - `lon`: Longitude
-- `date_drop_off`: Date the survivors where dropped off
+- `date_drop_off`: Date the survivalists were dropped off

 If there is any data you would like to include please get in touch.